 CPF NEEDS YOUR HELP in supporting planning students

 The California Planning Foundation is now accepting items for the annual CPF auction and raffle to be held at the APA California Conference in Santa Barbara, September 15-18.
-To donate items for the auction and raffle, please fill out the donation form and email it to Aaron Pfannenstiel, or call him at (951) 444-9379 if you have any questions.
+To donate items for the auction and raffle, please fill out the donation form linked in this article and email it to Aaron Pfannenstiel, or call him at (951) 444-9379 if you have questions.